wegotpop/packer-ami-builder/README.md

 2. As mentioned above, currently, only packer **1.0.2** works for this solution.
 3. Ansible currently only supports **python2**, so this needs to be installed on the remote machine.

+## Development
+To ease development, you can run the ansible playbooks in a virtual machine with Vagrant.
+Just do:

+`vagrant up`

+for a new machine, or

+`vagrant provision`

+after the machine has been created.